yana-shrim/assembly-text-processor/README.md

 ## Description
 This project demonstrates low-level programming skills, including memory handling, string processing, and direct interaction with system interrupts.
+This project was built from scratch without high-level libraries, focusing on performance and direct system interaction.

 ## Author
 yana shrim